Sunday Mornings - 8am and 10am Services

 8 a.m.
 Service with Eucharist ( more traditional Rite I language is used; think "thee" and "thy") is held in the Chapel.
 This is a smaller service that does not have accompanied music.

 10 a.m.
 Main Service with Eucharist (contemporary Rite II language) is held in the main church.
-There is music at this service led by various groups including the Chancel (adult) Choir, Choristers (grades 4-8) and Cherub (prek-3rd grade) Choir, St. Paul's Brass, St. Paul's Bells and outside musicians.
-A nursery and children's church are also offered.
+There is music at this service led by various groups including the Chancel (adult) Choir, Joyful Noise Youth Choir, St. Paul's Brass, St. Paul's Bells and outside musicians.
+A staffed nursery for infants and toddlers is available (although babies are always welcome in church!) and a KidsWord program for preschool -4th grade is offered during the first part of the service.
 A coffee hour with beverages and treats is served in the parish hall following the 10am service.

 Wednesday evening 5:30 p.m.
 Service

 This is a simple service with Eucharist and guitar led music.
 Informal reflections on the lessons for the upcoming week take the place of a sermon.
 It is a smaller, more informal gathering, so everything sits in the front pews.

 What to expect when you walk through the doors....

 It can be a little intimidating walking into a church for the first time.
 Maybe you are new in town, or maybe it’s just been a long time since you’ve been to church, or maybe you have never been to an Episcopal church at all.

 You will feel welcomed:

 We extend a warm and unconditional invitation to you to worship with us.
 The sign says “The Episcopal Church Welcomes You,” and we mean it; whether you are just visiting in town, or searching for a community that will embrace you as you are.